-Data is a big part of what we do.
+Data collection is a big part of what we do.
 We are bound to make data-driven decisions and update or revise programs based on what the data tell us.
 However, it is possible to be so consumed with data that it interferes with learning.
 How well can a person engage and think on their feet when they’re preoccupied with data collection?
 Another downside of data is that they can hold a learner back from progressing.
 It may look like a student isn’t mastering any goals, when, in fact, a different type of data collection method may tell a different story.

-We feel strongly that the data should only support learning and never impede it.
-This is why it’s important to choose a method of data collection that allows for us to monitor and view change, that doesn’t hold the learner back….
+We feel strongly that data should only support learning and never impede it.
+This is why it’s important to choose a method of data collection that allows us to monitor and view change, yet doesn’t hold the learner back….
 AND one that permits the instructor to be present in the moment, engage with their learner, and do good teaching!
-We try to emphasize that the child will learn more from good teaching than from good data.
+Students will learn more from good teaching than from good data.

 There are many ways to collect data.
-We’ll go over a few of our favourites:
+Here are a few of our favorites:

 Rating scale data

-A rating scale is a way to describe behaviour along a continuum.
+A rating scale describes behavior along a continuum.
 Although rating scale data can be subjective, they are a great tool to use during play with early learners.
 They can describe the level of independence (or resistance) for an activity without impeding teaching.
-During the time when the therapist and the student are getting to know each other, the relationship building and engagement (aka, pairing) is first and foremost.
+During the time when the instructor and the student are getting to know each other, relationship building and engagement (a.k.a. pairing) is first and foremost.
 A clipboard or electronic data collection may ruin the quality of that interaction.
-Rating scale data can outline some goals for the therapist to work on and then she can rate the child at the end of the session with how well he did that day.
-The ratings can then be graphed.
-Check out more on our Beginner Data Sheet and download a free copy.
+Rating scale data can outline some goals for the instructor to work on and then the child can be rated at the end of the session, based on a continuum of how well they did that day.
+The scores are then graphed.
+Check out more about rating scale data sheets and download a free copy.

 A rating scale is also a great measurement tool for group-based learning and NET (natural environment teaching).
-The therapist should be able to follow goals but without being too busy with a clipboard, clicker, or pencil.
+The therapist can follow goals and teach effectively without being tied to a clipboard, clicker, or pencil.
 The quick rating scale allows us to track progress without it being too cumbersome.

-Probe data means that we would take data on the first trial of a program and then throw our pencils down and teach!
+Probe data means that we take yes/no data on the first trial of a program and then throw our pencils down and teach!
 Probes can also be done less often if in a classroom situation (e.g., think spelling test), or in the community.
 Teaching should still happen after the probe (especially if it was incorrect!).
-Mastery would be something like “3 correct responses in a row, across 2 different people”.
-Probe data can be great for moving students through programs who learn quickly and might only need a few exposures of the material.
-For example, a probe data sheet can be used with a program like, “Expressive Labels” so that multiple targets can be run at once and the child can move through it quickly.
-Caution: the downside of probe data collection is that therapists might not do as much “teaching” if there isn’t much data to record after the first response.
+Mastery may be something like “3 correct responses across 2 different people”.
+Probe data can be great for progressing students who learn quickly through programs.
+They may only need a few exposures of the material.
+For example, a probe data sheet can be used with a program like, “Expressive Labels” so that multiple targets can be run simultaneously and the student can advance through them quickly.
+Caution: the downside of probe data collection is that instructors might not run as many teaching trials as they should if there is no data to record after the first response.

-Taking trial-by-trial data means that we would record data for each trial run (usually at least 10) and then get a percentage of correct responses.
-Mastery would usually be something like “80% or more for 2 days, across 2 people”.
-Some children need more exposure and the repetition and multiple trials are good for their learning.
-This ia also good for teaching generalized skills (eg: imitation) where that specific targets aren’t as important as the overall skill.
-Graphing the percentage tells us more information than probe data would.
-It’s not just about whether or not the trial was correct, but we can see if the curve is increasing or decreasing or if there are any other notable changes.
+Taking trial-by-trial data means that we record data for each trial run (usually at least 10) and then get a percentage of correct responses.
+Mastery is usually something like “80% or more for 2 sessions, across 2 people”.
+Some children need more exposure, and repetition is good for their learning.
+Collecting trial-by-trial data encourages instructors to run at least 10 trials.
+Graphing the percentage tells us more information than probe data.
+It is also more objective than rating scale data.
+By graphing the percentage, we can see if the curve is increasing or decreasing or if there are any other notable changes.

-As Behaviour Analysts, our skills lie in taking the strategies that we’ve mastered and applying them differently to each child.
-Make sure that the data collection method is helping your child learn, enabling you to update and observe progress, and makes it doable for the therapist, parent, or teacher to record data.
+As Behavior Analysts, our skills lie in taking the strategies we’ve mastered and applying them differently to each learner.
+Make sure that the data collection method you choose is helping, not hindering, your student’s progress.